 Self-funding your care costs is also an option when it comes to paying for care.
 This option is when an individual or their family pays for their own care costs without receiving any help from the local authority or the NHS.
 This cost of care includes accommodation, meals, housekeeping and any other services that are needed for that individual.

 Being a self-funder is dependent on your savings and assets.
 This is normally the best option for individuals who do not meet the requirements due to their savings threshold being too high for NHS funding or local authority support and will need to pay for care themselves.

 If your money is within assets, you may be eligible for a grant from the local council.
 This is when the council pays for your care with a loan.
 This is then repaid when a property or these assets are sold.
 Another option would be an equity release but we would recommend you speak to a financial advisor about this option.

 New Care Home Fees Cap 2025

 Starting in October 2025, the UK government is planning to impose a limit on care home fees, which will be known as the "cap."
-The cap will be set at £86,000 and will include the cost of accommodation, meals, and personal expenses.
-However, the cost of nursing care will not be part of the cap.
+The cap will be set at £86,000 and will include the cost of personal care such as help with bathing, dressing and feeding.
+However, the cost of daily expenses such as accommodation and food will not be included.

 The main objective of the cap is to provide individuals with greater clarity and transparency regarding the cost of nursing homes fees and to assist them to cover personal care costs.
 It's worth noting that the cap will only be applicable to individuals aged 18 and above and will not cover the expenses related to social activities, transportation, or other extra services.